Shea Couleé: RuPaul's Drag Race

-After auditioning five times, every year since they started doing drag Couleé became one of 14 queens to compete on the ninth season of RuPaul's Drag Race.
-After portraying Naomi Campbell in the Snatch Game challenge, Campbell tweeted Couleé in approval.
-Couleé won their first challenge in the fourth episode, alongside Sasha Velour.
+After auditioning five times, every year since they started doing drag Shea Couleé became one of 14 queens to compete on the ninth season of RuPaul's Drag Race.
+After portraying Naomi Campbell in the Snatch Game challenge, Campbell tweeted Shea Couleé in approval.
+Shea Couleé won their first challenge in the fourth episode, alongside Sasha Velour.
 They again won the following episode, portraying Blac Chyna for "Kardashians: The Musical".
-Couleé won another challenge in the ninth episode, "Your Pilot's On Fire", again alongside Sasha Velour.
-In the following episode, "Makeover: Crew Better Work", Couleé lip synced for their life against Nina Bo'nina Brown, sending her home to Demi Lovato's "Cool for the Summer".
-Couleé won once again during the season's "Gayest Ball Ever", after creating a look inspired by the Village People's "construction worker".
+Shea Couleé won another challenge in the ninth episode, "Your Pilot's On Fire", again alongside Sasha Velour.
+In the following episode, "Makeover: Crew Better Work", Shea Couleé lip synced for their life against Nina Bo'nina Brown, sending her home to Demi Lovato's "Cool for the Summer".
+Shea Couleé won once again during the season's "Gayest Ball Ever", after creating a look inspired by the Village People's "construction worker".

-In the season's penultimate episode, the final four queens wrote, recorded, danced, and performed a verse in RuPaul's "Category Is", choreographed by Todrick Hall.
-In a series first, all four queens ended up advancing to the finale.
-In the season finale, Couleé received a personalized video from Blac Chyna, whom Couleé had portrayed earlier in the "Reality Stars: The Rusical" challenge.
-In this finale, for the first time in Drag Race history, the final four queens all participated in a "lip sync for the crown".
-Couleé was selected to lipsync against Sasha Velour, to Whitney Houston's "So Emotional", but lost.
+In the season's finale, the final four queens all participated in a "lip sync for the crown", a new format for the show.
+Shea Couleé was selected to lipsync against Sasha Velour, to Whitney Houston's "So Emotional", but lost.
 They ultimately placed in joint third/fourth place.
-Couleé's loss was met with controversy, with many people claiming that Couleé should have won the crown.
-Couleé themself responded to the controversy, defending Velour's win, and saying "Ultimately Sasha was more successful than myself and the other girls."
-While on tour, Merrell and fellow Drag Race contestant Farrah Moan were harassed by a woman at a kebab shop in Newcastle in April 2018 who first yelled at and then tried to hit the off-duty queens.
-Since losing Season 9, Couleé has been requested by fans to compete on an All Star season.
+Shea Couleé's loss was met with controversy, with many people claiming that she should have won the crown.
+Shea Couleé themself responded to the controversy, defending Velour's win, and saying "Ultimately Sasha was more successful than myself and the other girls."